 The Salem Farmers’ Market accepts the SNAP/EBT card.
 The goal of this page is to answer as many questions as we can about the program and how it works.
-If there is anything we did not cover that you would like to know more about, visit us at our tent on Market day (Thursdays, from 3:00-7:00PM) at Derby Square or check out our About Us page for more ways to get in touch with the Market.
+If there is anything we did not cover that you would like to know more about, visit us at our tent on Market day (Thursdays, from 3:00-7:00PM) or check out our About Us page for more ways to get in touch with the Market.

 How It Works